Facebook makes it super easy to signup and start advertising your business. But making the right marketing choices once you get started? Not so much.

 With so many options available on Facebook, it’s easy to get lost in the ad types.
 And Facebook is constantly adding or modifying ad types.
 It’s difficult for businesses to stay on top of the change and completely understand all of the options available.

-This post will break down the available facebook ad types right now in 2017, so you can choose the right ad type for your marketing goals.
+This post will break down the available Facebook ad types, so you can choose the right ad type for your marketing goals.

 The Many Different Types of Facebook Ads